tropicbliss/imfeelinglucky/README.md

 1. Open Minecraft with the mod loaded at least once.
 2. In your `.minecraft` directory, navigate to `config` and open `imfeelingluckyconfig.properties`.
 3. In there, you can modify the default values.
-The higher the `lootMultiplier` field, the greater the amount of loots generated.
+The higher the `lootMultiplier` field, the greater the amount of loot generated.
 4. Below that field are fields that control whether the mod modifies a particular category of loot tables.
 For instance, `entities` is generally responsible for mob drops, and `gameplay` is primarily responsible for miscellaneous loot tables, such as Piglin trading.
 Feel free to mess around with the values to get a feel as to which loot table types control which aspects of Minecraft.
 5. Take note that you'll have to relaunch Minecraft each time you modify the config for the changes to take effect.